GregT7/forward-escape-the-fold-clone/README.md

 - Read the instructions displayed in the popup then press ok to proceed
 - Click on cards directly in front of the player card to progress forward in the dungeon
 - After clicking onto a monster card, your health will be deducted by the amount of hp the monster possesses
-- Defeat the boss at the end of the dungeon without losing all your hp points to win
 - Use your ability to damage all monsters on the screen
   - Press space to activate
   - Costs 4 mana points